-Through the web site PDMHS is slowly moving more of our archival data on-line and we hope to do more.
-It would benefit the society as a whole and individual members to take advantage of modern electronic communication facilities to improve access to information currently in personal archives too.
+PDMHS is slowly moving more of our archival data on-line and we hope to do more.
+It would benefit the society as a whole and enable individual members get access to information currently only available in hard-copy.

-The webmaster is looking at setting up some interactive internet based communication facilities to make it easier to share knowledge and resources.
-An opt-in mailing list provided by MailChimp is the first of those.
+To that end we are looking at setting up some interactive internet based communication facilities to make it easier to share knowledge and resources.

-We are hoping to improve information sharing between members, to open up lines of communication to share your resources, knowledge, expertise and provide context.
-That’s not only the more “academic” data but might even extend to the opportunity to share and record personal reminiscences, information that might otherwise be un-recorded and eventually lost.
+We want to open up new lines of communication between members to share your resources, knowledge, expertise and provide context.
+That’s not only the more “academic” data but might extend to the opportunity to share and record personal reminiscences, information that might otherwise be un-recorded and eventually lost.